Influence of Trotterization error on single-particle tunneling: Discussion

-Several immediate developments of the proposed model concern the introduction of potential disorder with typical energy scale~$W$ to the single-particle Hamiltonian~(\ref{eq:single-particle_Hamiltonian}), as has been done in Ref.~\citep{neill-2021_fermionic-ring-simulation} for small systems.
-One the one hand, arbitrarily small disorder induces Anderson localization in one dimension at length scales comparable to the mean free path~\citep{Scaling-theory-of-localization_1979}.
+Several immediate developments of the proposed model concern the introduction of potential disorder to the single-particle Hamiltonian~(\ref{eq:single-particle_Hamiltonian}), as has been done in Ref.~\citep{neill-2021_fermionic-ring-simulation} for small systems.
+On the one hand, arbitrarily small disorder induces Anderson localization in one dimension at length scales comparable to the mean free path~\citep{Scaling-theory-of-localization_1979}.
 While our method is not straightforwardly applicable to local potential disorder, we still expect that the key effect of Suzuki-Trotter approximation for small disorder amounts to smearing the potential disorder, causing only a renormalization of the mean free path and, consequently, of the localization length.
-On the other hand, sufficiently strong disorder drives the system deep into the localized phase, which is obviously beyond the approximation of smooth potential employed in the present work.
-Such situations are much more important for the applications~\citep{smelyanskiy_2020_nonergodic}, and our semiclassical treatment is clearly inapplicable for the case of strong disorder, so we leave this for future studies.
+On the other hand, sufficiently strong disorder drives the system deep into the localized phase, which is obviously beyond the approximation of smooth potential employed in the present work, so we leave this for future studies.

-Extending the presented analysis to the case of time-dependent Hamiltonian represents another interesting challenge.
+Extending the presented analysis to the case of a time-dependent Hamiltonian represents another interesting challenge.
 While rigorous upper bounds on the Suzuki-Trotter error for time-dependent Hamiltonians are also available~\citep{childs-2019_Nearly-optimal-simulation-by-product-formulas}, the question of their saturation is much less trivial, as it depends on the exact dynamics arranged by the target time-dependent Hamiltonian.
 In particular, explicit time dependence renders the Floquet theorem inapplicable, enabling a wide range of additional physical effects.
 One particular example is the dynamic inelastic enhancement of tunneling due to a periodic drive of the Hamiltonian with frequencies much larger than the the tunneling rate $\eta$ but smaller than the height of the barrier potential barriers~\citep{ivlev_review}.

 Finally, an important issue is that of external time-dependent noise, both as a part of the Hamiltonian and as an inescapable consequence of coupling between the physical device implementing the qubit system and the environment.
 Among the most substantial effects for tunneling is the suppression of tunneling due to coupling to external bath~\citep[Sec.
 3.5]{kamenev-2023_keldysh-field-theory}.
 It is then of practical importance to find out whether sufficiently strong large-distance hopping or other effects induced by Trotterization are capable of influencing this effect.